-- 11 oz. bag of caramels unwrapped
+- 11 oz. bag of caramels, unwrapped

 - 1 1/2 cups chopped pecans

-- 3/4 cup semi-sweet chocolate chips
+- 1 cup semi-sweet chocolate chips

-- 1 tsp. vegetable oil
+- 1 1/2 tsp. vegetable oil

-- course sea salt optional
+- course sea salt or fleur de sel, optional

-- Bake your 9X13 brownie mix or recipe according to directions.
+Bake your 9X13 brownie mix or recipe according to directions.
 If you are using the Stop-Looking Brownie recipe I did not mix in the last cup of chocolate chips before baking, but you can if you want.
 Cool brownies completely.

-- For the peanut butter topping, beat all ingredients together in a medium bowl until light, fluffy, and well mixed.
-Press the peanut butter topping gently on the cooled brownies using an offset spatula or fingers.
+For the peanut butter topping*, beat all ingredients together in a medium bowl until well mixed (will be very thick).
+Scoop spoonfuls of peanut butter topping all over cooled brownies.
+Press the peanut butter topping gently on the cooled brownies using fingers.